 There is no doubt that there will be greater efforts to introduce more technology into the learning process.
 It is not yet clear how successful artificial intelligence will be in its quest to eventually mimic and then exceed the capability of the human mind.
 But even at its current, relatively modest, capability it is possible to much further integrate it into the learning and self-development arena.

 It is highly unlikely that the so-called University of Everywhere will in any way be able to replace or even seriously compete with what the universities have to offer.
-However, hee-Learning will continue to support traditional approaches.
+However, e-Learning will continue to support traditional approaches.
 It will continue to offer access to some learning experiences to individuals who cannot reach a university either due to their location or to other considerations such as finance.

 There is no doubt that education will continue to be a most important and highly valued aspect of our society and that we will continue to seek new ways of improving its delivery and its effective employment in our institutions.
 There is no reason to believe that the University will not continue to be a highly vibrant and often controversial aspect of our society.